docopt/docopt.cpp/README.rst

 (in particular, one with ``regex`` support).
 The following compilers are known to work with docopt:

-- clang 3.3 and later
+- Clang 3.3 and later
-- gcc 4.9
+- GCC 4.9

-Note that gcc-4.8 will not work due to its missing the ``regex`` module.
+- Visual C++ 2015 RC

-Note that Visual C++ 2013 will not compile this code, as its C++11 is not quite good enough.
-If a later VC++ works, please let me know!
+Note that GCC-4.8 will not work due to its missing the ``regex`` module.

 This port is licensed under the MIT license, just like the original module.
 However, we are also dual-licensing this code under the Boost License, version 1.0,